cfrazier1978/Quick_Start_Guide/Quick_Start_Guide.md

 ![Output from Terminal](https://raw.githubusercontent.com/cfrazier1978/Quick_Start_Guide/main/Images/CLI%20Output%20from%20Terminal.png)

-10. At this point you have two options:
+10. You will then want to commit your changes.
+See how below.
+At this point you have two options:
     - Option A: Go to your local environment and work with the new repo to build your model.
     - Option B: Close the terminal window and work within the Labs Platform in JupyterHub, updating each file to build your model.